 |README.md||8 months ago|

 Annotation based documentation for your Ansible roles

 This project is based on the idea (and at some parts on the code) of ansible-autodoc by Andres Bott so credits goes to him for his work.

 ansible-doctor is a simple annotation like documentation generator based on Jinja2 templates.
 While ansible-doctor comes with a default template called

-readme, it is also possible to write your own templates.
-This gives you the ability to customize the output and render the data to every format you like (e.g. HTML or XML).
+readme, it is also possible to write custom templates to customize the output or render the data to other formats like HTML or XML as well.

-ansible-doctor is designed to work within your CI pipeline to complete your testing and deployment workflow.
+ansible-doctor is designed to work within a CI pipeline to complete the existing testing and deployment workflow.
 Releases are available as Python Packages on GitHub or PyPI and as Docker Image on Docker Hub.

 This project is licensed under the GPL-3.0 License - see the LICENSE file for details.